VanuatuN/MM/README.md

 The goal of the group assignmnet was to explore machine learning tools to analyze hyperspectral images of Indian pine fields to classify land surfaces according to the groud truth proveded. <br>

 The dataset consists of 200 satellite images of the same area, each corresponds to the one spectral band of the remote sensor.
 We expect different types of the land surface to have a different reflectivity among those 200 bands.
 We will make at attempt to classify land types according to their representation on images in different bands. <br>

-We also have a "reference": the images that contains "target": classified patters of the surface, e.g. 'Corn-notill', 'Corn', etc. <br>
+We also have a "reference": the image that contains "target": classified patters of the surface, e.g. 'Corn-notill', 'Corn', etc. <br>
 Assuming we trained our model on this dataset, e.g. managed to predic the type of the land surface on the satellte imagery this can further be applied for the classification of the same 200 bands on the satellite imagery for the other areas. <br>